1AnthonyGreene/Web-Design/README.md

 ### 2. Online Ordering
 - The website provides customers with the option to place orders online.
-- A shopping cart system allows users to select items and complete their orders.
+- JavaScript is used to ensure certain required input criteras are met

 ### 3. About Us
 - The "About Us" section provides information about the bakery, its history, and its mission.